World Golf Tour: Game development

 WGT Golf is developed using Adobe Creative Suite 4 Web Premium software.
-WGT Media starts the process of game development by taking thousands of high definition photos of actual golf courses using helicopters equipped with cameras and GPS tracking systems.
-WGT Media then textures the photographs onto the 3D environment, using Adobe Premiere Pro to determine how each of the different surfaces will have an effect on the ball.
+World Golf Tour starts the process of game development by taking thousands of high definition photos of actual golf courses using helicopters equipped with cameras and GPS tracking systems.
+World Golf Tour then textures the photographs onto the 3D environment, using Adobe Premiere Pro to determine how each of the different surfaces will have an effect on the ball.
 The terrain is within 1-1.5 inch vertical accuracy of the real world.
 Computer animation, using Adobe Flash CS4 Professional, is then used to create the avatars that are used as the golfer for each player.

-To replicate how the golf ball reacts to the club swing, rolls across the green, or bounces down the fairway, WGT Media ran various tests to measure impact and collision data.
+To replicate how the golf ball reacts to the club swing, rolls across the green, or bounces down the fairway, World Golf Tour ran various tests to measure impact and collision data.
 The data were then entered into WGT's newly created game physics engine to determine how each player's golf swing would affect ball travel based on input by the player.

 Lastly Adobe Flash is then used to stream audio and video together for a seamless transition from picture to picture during game play, as a player moves down the fairway or makes a putt.